Waveframe-Labs/Aurora-Workflow-Orchestration/docs/GOVERNANCE_SUMMARY.md

 ### Governance Continuity Statement

-Under ADR-0017 (Governance Continuity), Waveframe Labs maintains long-term custodianship and audit authority for AWO and its successor standards.
+Under ADR-0017 (Documentation Governance), Waveframe Labs maintains long-term custodianship and audit authority for AWO and its successor standards.
 All attestation and compliance records are immutable and cryptographically verifiable via SHA256SUMS and DOI archives.

 **Governance Authority:** Waveframe Labs / Aurora Research Initiative (ARI)